Using LinkedIn for Sales

 - Can you possibly help them solve a problem now or in the future?

-- Will they be better off connecting with you then you are of them?
+- Will they be better off connecting with you than you are with them?

 If the answer is YES, why wait?